glynnforrest/Crutches/docs/named_bitmask.md

 Like the Bitmask class, the NamedBitmask class allows for easy bitwise manipulation of an integer value.
 With a NamedBitmask however, you can refer to the flags by names rather than the underlying bits.

 A good application of this could be for user permissions.
 The entire permission set could be stored as a single integer, and each permission could be checked and manipulated with names rather than integers.

+NamedBitmask implements `IteratorAggregate`, so the set flags can be looped over.

 ## Quick example